robrich/kubernetes-hands-on-workshop/A-Docker/02-Hello-Docker/start/README.md

 ------------------------------------

 Did your container not start up correctly in Step 4?
 Let's look for clues to what happened.

+Did your container work great?
+Skim this step for techniques to use if you do get stuck later.

 1. Run `docker container list --all`.
 This shows both running and stopped containers.